Kyle Hayes

-Kyle Hayes (born 1998) is an Irish hurler who plays for Limerick Senior Championship club Kildimo-Pallaskenry and at inter-county level with the Limerick senior hurling team.
+Kyle Hayes (born 15 July 1998) is an Irish hurler, who plays for Limerick Senior Championship club Kildimo-Pallaskenry and at inter-county level with the Limerick senior hurling team.
 He usually lines out as a left wing-back.
+To date he has won 5 All Stars, 6 Munster titles, 3 Hurling League titles, 5 All Irelands and PWC GPA/GAA young hurler of the year in 2018.

 Club career

 Hayes joined the Kildimo-Pallaskenry club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult teams as both a hurler and Gaelic footballer.
 He enjoyed his first success at adult level when, on 28 October 2017, he lined out at left wing-forward when the club's intermediate team faced Glenroe in the final of the Limerick Intermediate Championship.
 He was held scoreless over the hour but ended the game with a winners' medal after the 2-13 to 0-09 win.

 On 21 October 2018, Hayes was selected amongst the substitutes when Kildimo-Pallaskenry faced Cappamore in the final of the Limerick Junior Football Championship.
 He was introduced as a half-time substitute and ended the game with a winners' medal after the 1-15 to 2-07 victory.

 After being beaten by Blackrock in the 2019 PIHC final, Hayes lined out in a second successive final as team captain in 2020.
 Lining out at left corner-forward he scored three points in the 0-22 to 1-13 defeat of Mungret/St. Paul's.
 It was their first ever championship title in this grade.